numba/numba/docs/source/developer/sys_monitoring.rst

 Notes on ``sys.monitoring``
 ===========================

-..NOTE: This documentation was written at the advent of Python 3.12.
+.. note:: This documentation was written at the advent of Python 3.12.
 Future
           versions of Python may behave differently.
 It is however hoped that most of the concepts herein will remain relevant.

 Python 3.12 introduced a new monitoring system under ``sys.monitoring``.
 This system lets users monitor a selection of events that may be interesting for e.g.